SamuelCarriles/fhir-pogs/README.md

               :password "postgres"
               :port "5432"})

-(map-resources db-spec "fhir_resources" :single [:active :text] resources) ;;When we have only one type of resource, we use :single mapping type
+(save-resources! db-spec "fhir_resources" :single [:active :text] resources) ;;When we have only one type of resource, we use :single mapping type

-(map-resources db-spec "fhir_resources" :specialized {:patient [:active :text] :others [:defaults]} resources) ;;When we don't have only one type of resource, we use :specialized mapping type
+(save-resources! db-spec "fhir_resources" :specialized {:patient [:active :text] :others [:defaults]} resources) ;;When we don't have only one type of resource, we use :specialized mapping type
 ```
 For this function, the arguments change slightly:
 - `db-spec`: the database specifications where the resources will be stored.
-- `table-name`: the base name used to create the necessary tables.
+- `table-prefix`: the table's name prefix used to create the necessary tables.
 - `mapping-type`: a keyword specifying the type of mapping to be performed.
 It can be `:single` when all resources are of the same type, or `:specialized` when the resources are of different types.
-- `mapping-fields`: if the `mapping-type` is `:single`, this parameter is a vector, similar to `map-resource`.
+- `mapping-fields`: if the `mapping-type` is `:single`, this parameter is a vector, similar to `save-resource!`.
 However, if the mapping is specialized, this field will be a map where each key is the resource type and each value is a vector containing the fields to be extracted from that resource, given as keywords within the vector.
 There are two reserved keywords here:
   - `:all`: used when you want the same fields to be extracted from all resources.
 It looks like this: `{:all [:meta :text]}`.
   - `:others`: used when specifying fields for certain resources and you want to define which fields to extract from any other resource not already specified.
 It looks like this: `{:patient [:active :text] :others [:defaults]}`.
 - `resources`: a collection of resources to be stored.